*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Sage has a sweet mildly earthy flavor that it brings to the peppermint tea blend.
 This is one of the more subtle blends, in my opinion.
 The peppermint flavor is still dominant but the sweet notes of the sage are a welcome addition that makes the tea even smoother and more drinkable.

-If you want a convenient boxed version, Rishi Tea – Organic Peppermint Sage(*affiliate link) on Amazon is as close as you can get.
+If you want a convenient boxed version, Rishi Tea – Organic Peppermint Sage(*affiliate link) available on Amazon is as close as you can get.
 There is a little lavender added to this blend as well.
 However, it is just easier to make it fresh, where you can get the balance of the sage and peppermint just right.

 Sage Peppermint Tea